Skip to main content

 Lactobacillus reuteri and Reduced Bleeding on Probing (BOP)

-• Studied populations: Patients with generalized periodontitis stage III and IV, grade C; patients with chronic periodontitis; adolescents with betel quid chewing habits
+• Studied populations: Patients with periodontitis (stage III/IV, grade B/C) and adolescents with betel quid chewing habits

 Doses used in studies